ghostduck/wordle_helper/README.md

 # The spoiler free Wordle helper module

-Pure Python3 module to show Wordle hints without spoilers.
+Pure Python3 module to show Wordle hints without spoilers running on Python 3.11.

-Run on Python 3.11.
+No list of words/dictionary is used.
+This module shows the correct patterns from the hints in guesses.

-No list of words are used.
-Only show the pattern from the hints from guesses.
+This helper module is very useful when you get several yellow letters.

 The only external dependency is `pytest` for testing only.